Ozodimgba/sanity/README.md

 scribble check => https://github.com/Ozodimgba/bare
-Again haven't tested an actual CPI with stuff but it does all its supposed to do...but I test will very soon.
+Again haven't tested an actual CPI and stuff but it does all its supposed to do...but I'll test will very soon.